plone/training/mastering_plone/anatomy.rst

     This might sound weird, what do I gain with this?

-    You can have different data or code depending on your :py:obj:`context`.
+    You can have different data or code depending on your :obj:`context`.
 Imagine you want to have header images differing for each section of your page, sometimes even differing for a specific subsection of your site.
     So you define a path ``header_image`` and put a header image at the root of your site.
     If you want a folder with a different header image, you put the header image into this folder.
     Please take a minute to let this settle and think about what this allows you to do.